jnozzi/cocoadev.com/markdown/JpegTwoThousandValueTransformer.md

 * Jpeg2000 seems to works best with large (width/height) images.
 Small images show more compression artifacts.
-* This code base can easily be used to create General/PNGValueTransformer, General/GIFValueTransformer, etc, by changing NSJPEG2000FileType appropriately. (see http://developer.apple.com/documentation/Cocoa/Reference/General/ApplicationKit/Classes/NSBitmapImageRep_Class/Reference/Reference.html)
+* This code base can easily be used to create PNGValueTransformer, GIFValueTransformer, etc, by changing NSJPEG2000FileType appropriately. (see http://developer.apple.com/documentation/Cocoa/Reference/ApplicationKit/Classes/NSBitmapImageRep_Class/Reference/Reference.html)
-* Any value transformer made this way can open images compressed by any other value transformer because the transformedValue: just calls General/NSBitmapImageRep directly; it will open any format General/NSBitmapImageRep knows how.
+* Any value transformer made this way can open images compressed by any other value transformer because the transformedValue: just calls NSBitmapImageRep directly; it will open any format NSBitmapImageRep knows how.